explosion-mental/sxiv/README.md

 - '-T' for title
 - <s> '-d' for dmenu like output? </s> Why have a flag, a command added called dmenu_output added ☑️
 - If the bar is hidden when image mode, when switching modes toggle the bar (maybe bar always shown on thumbnail mode? 	cg_toggle_bar();)
-- after the padding patch I notice , I had an screenshot of my dwm bar it is really wide but not with that much height.
-When I mark it on thumbnail mode on some of the smalls zooms the image "dissapear" (the image was almost as thick as the marks)
+- <s>after the padding patch I notice , I had an screenshot of my dwm bar it is really wide but not with that much height.
+When I mark it on thumbnail mode on some of the smalls zooms the image "dissapear" (the image was almost as thick as the marks)</s>
 - Is there a way to not navigate (to scroll) on WIDTH mode? (usefull on some memes, an comics)
 - <s>How to loop on the command 'cg_navigate_marked' ? (on marked images)</s> Done✅
 - <s>Actual support for clipboard, I use xsel just because clipmenu use it (I don't want to fork it now but some time I will in order to work with xclip)</s> I use xclip now 😁✅